3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ![DOM Tree](images/dom_tree.gif)

-- The DOM has properties, methods and events that each browser implements in the same way.
+- The DOM has properties, methods and events.
 - Each DOM "element" is an object, and may be accessed and modified independently of other content.
-- Inspectible using the web inspector.
-- Defines a heirarchy for all content elements in the document.
+- The DOM is a `tree` data structure consisting of parent and child nodes.
 - In the console, type `document.` and check out the available methods.
-- Demo `document.lastModified` and `document.title`.
+- Demo `document.title` and `document.body.children[0]`.
 - Demo get element by class or id or tagname.
 - As with our earlier ESPN example, you can change the HTML in the inspector but when you re-render the changes are gone.
-Try `document.write('MARC')`
+Try `document.write('WDI Rocks!!!')`

 What is the Window Object?

 - Each browser window or tab
 - Location property is the URL of the page.
 - In the console, type `window.` an check out the available methods.
+- Demo `window.location` and `window.document.write('Hello')`.
-- Demo `window.location`.
-Also, point out local storage.
+- Also, point out `localStorage`.

 ## Introduction to HTML tags

-**YOU DO:**
+**YOU DO: Option 1**

-(Consider using the `html_practice_lab.md` [here](https://github.com/ATL-WDI-Exercises/html-dom/blob/master/html_practice_exercise.md) to have each student build a page in 15-ish min using git commits and GitHub.
-Then, choose a student to demo what they built as you guide them through the review notes below.)
+Consider using the [HTML Practice Exercise](https://github.com/ATL-WDI-Exercises/html-dom/blob/master/html_practice_exercise.md) to have each student build a page in 15-ish min.
+Then, choose a student to demo what they built as you guide them through the review notes below.

-**YOU DO:**
+**YOU DO: Option 2**

-Pair up and have them look up the following tags below:
+Pair up and have students look up the following tags below:

 `<!DOCTYPE html>` -> informs the browser that this file is an HTML file